Rukhael/Event-Website-/README.md

 # Event-Website-
-A website made for the otaku mixer event
+A website made for the otaku mixer event.By Michael Mortty.